36Boxes/RocketShip/README.md

 # RocketShip
-A simple rocket ship game that I will then turn into a different mini game
+A simple rocket ship game

+All the designs are created by me!